Barry Soper: Apec leaders won't get to clink their glasses in Chile's capital

 COMMENT

-How sad, the Aging Politicians Enjoying Cocktails, or Apec leaders, won't get to clink their glasses in Chile's capital Santiago in a couple of weeks time.
+How sad.
+The Aging Politicians Enjoying Cocktails, or Apec leaders, won't get to clink their glasses in Chile's capital Santiago in a couple of weeks.

-Okay you may be thinking aging is the wrong tag to attach to the leaders these days and should be replaced with ageless given Jacinda Ardern and Justin Trudeau, who's there by the skin of his electoral teeth, now get to line up in their silly shirts.
+Okay, you may think aging is the wrong tag to attach to leaders these days, and should be replaced with ageless.
+Especially given Jacinda Ardern and Justin Trudeau, who's there by the skin of his electoral teeth, now get to line up in their silly shirts.

-But average the age out with the likes of Donald Trump, the Chinese and Russian presidents, and then add Malaysia's 94 year old leader to the mix, and they're still aged.
+But average the age out with the likes of Donald Trump, the Chinese and Russian presidents, and then add Malaysia's 94-year-old leader to the mix, and they're still aged.

-The talkfest has been called off as a result of the violent clashes on the streets of Santiago and with the death toll creeping towards 20 their safety can't be assured.
+The talkfest has been called off as a result of the violent clashes on the streets of Santiago and, with the death toll creeping towards 20, their safety can't be assured.

 So will the world be worse off because the meeting's been called off?

-Well it won't give the same glamorous stage for Trump to finally sign off phase one of a trade deal with China which will probably be about as successful as his meetings with North Korea's rocket man Kim Jong Un have been.
+Well, it won't give the same glamorous stage for Trump to finally sign off phase one of a trade deal with China, which will probably be about as successful as his meetings with North Korea's rocket man Kim Jong Un have been.

 And it won't see the presentation of the full, frank and meaningless Apec declaration which will already have been written.